NI Academic Research Grant Program Rules

 - National Instruments (“NI”) must classify the institution as an education institution.
 Learn more about classification.

-- A researcher must be a professor, research scientist, post-doctoral researcher, or post-graduate student at an eligible institution.
+- A researcher must be a professor, research scientist, post-doctoral researcher, or graduate student at an eligible institution.

 - The program is limited to institutions and countries where permitted by institutional rules and governing laws.